niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 def add(params), do: #handle addition event def subtract(params), do: #handle subtraction event
 ```

+I left out `multiply` and `divide` for brevity, as the the code is identical other than naming.

 So there you have it, handling webhooks in Phoenix.